7 Free things to do in New York [in 2025]

 Watch a Taping of the Tonight Show with Jimmy Fallon

 Ever thought of seeing Jimmy Fallon in person?
 You can watch a taping of The Tonight Show at NBC’s studios in Rockefeller Center, but it takes a bit of planning.
 Free tickets are released a month in advance, though if you’re lucky you can get standby tickets the night of the event.
-All the info you find here.
+All the information you find here.

 Visit Chelsea art galleries